Carol Hall

-Carol Hall (April 3, 1936 – October 11, 2018) was an American composer and lyricist.
+Carol Hall (April 3, 1936 – October 11, 2018) was an American songwriter.
 She was best known for composing the music and lyrics for the Broadway stage musical The Best Little Whorehouse in Texas (1978, adapted as a film in 1982).
 Her other works include the Broadway sequel The Best Little Whorehouse Goes Public (1994), as well as the Off-Broadway musical To Whom It May Concern (c.
 1986).

 Career

 Hall was born in 1936 in Abilene, Texas, United States.
 She graduated with a B.A. from Sarah Lawrence College in 1960 and joined ASCAP in 1970.

 She penned eight one-act plays, all under the title "The Days Are As Grass".
 The work was acquired by Samuel French for publication and theatrical licensing.
 In 2012 a production was mounted at Theater of the Spirit, Newcastle, Maine.

 Her career included singing in clubs and similar venues.
 In 1970, she signed to Elektra Records as a singer-songwriter and had two albums released on the label in 1971 and 1972, If I Be Your Lady and Beads and Feathers.
 Her album Hallways: The Songs of Carol Hall was released in 2009 on the LML Music label.